frain-dev/convoy-website/content/docs/manual/signatures.md

 ## Verifying signatures manually

 Convoy uses a hash-based message authentication code ( HMAC ) with an encoding method set in the project settings to generate signatures.
-Convoy [SDKs](/docs/sdks) are equipped with methods to verify your signatures, but you can also follow the steps outlined below to verify your signatures:
+Convoy [SDKs](/docs/sdks) are equipped with methods to verify your signatures, but you can also follow the steps outlined below to manually verify your signatures:

 ### Step 1: Detect the signature type and extract the signatures